Alejandro Puccio: Criminal career

-He never accepted any responsibility for the crimes for which he was condemned.
+He never accepted any responsibility for the crimes for which he was convicted.

-He remained imprisoned until 7 April 1997 when he was released thanks to the 2x1 law on bail of half a million pesos.
+He remained imprisoned until 7 April 1997 when he was released thanks to the 2x1 law on a one million pesos bail.
 But due to the law's veto he was re-arrested on 28 September 1999.

-Alejandro studied psychology and in, September 2000, he was allowed to get out to make labouring activities.
+Alejandro studied psychology and in, September 2000, he was allowed to leave prison for work.

-After 22 years imprisoned, Alejandro was released from the Buenos Aires Prison located on Florencio Varela department on parole, in November 2007.
-He died a few months after his release, on 27 June 2008, aged 49, after being infected in a Hospital where he had been hospitalized for convulsions.
+After 22 years imprisoned, Alejandro was released from the Buenos Aires Prison located in the Florencio Varela department on parole, in November 2007.
+He died a few months after his release, on 27 June 2008, aged 49, after being infected in a hospital where he had been hospitalized for convulsions.
 No one attended his funeral.

 In popular culture

 In 2015 the journalist Rodolfo Palacios published a booked called El Clan Puccio (The Puccio Clan) which includes many testimonies from Arquímedes Puccio.

 In 2015 the Argentinian film director Pablo Trapero adapted the story into a movie, The Clan starring Guillermo Francella as the main protagonist, playing Arquímedes Puccio.
 Alejandro was portrayed by Peter Lanzani.